vi-s/personal-media-server/README.md

 # personal-media-server
 This project is a collection of automation / monitoring scripts and programs to make managing a remote personal media server a breeze.
 One of the reasons this type of server is so alluring is that it can easily be achieved for 5 dollars a month on Digital Ocean.
 The shell scripts were written for a CentOS 7 server, but can be tweaked to work with other Linux distributions.
-The python scripts, on the other hand, are largely platform independent (but probably work best on Unix).
+The Python scripts, on the other hand, are largely platform independent and should work on any Unix system.

 ### Automation
 Processes that are typically carried out manually are automated through executable python scripts.